phylum-dev/documentation/docs/package_firewall/npm.md

 npm error notarget In most cases you or one of your dependencies are requesting npm error notarget a package version that doesn't exist.
 ```

+If a version range is accepted by the manifest, the package manager will
+automatically attempt to use a version that passes Phylum's policy.